eugenecormier/rudi/README.md

 Dependancies:
  * Python 3
- * Lilypond 2.16.2 (it may run on newer versions but this has not been tested.
+ * Lilypond 2.18 (it may run on newer versions but this has not been tested.
 I'll update it for future versions as they become stable in Gentoo.
-(I have started moving this to v2.18 but for now it's mostly untested)
  * Copy the cof.eps into the folder /usr/share/rudi/

 The License is GPL V2